csci104/site/homework/hw1draft/programming/index.md

 + Due: Friday, September 13th, 11:59pm PST
 + To access the written portion of this assignment, click [here](..)
-+ The GitHub Classroom link for this assignment is: [here](..)
++ The GitHub Classroom link for this assignment is: [here](https://classroom.github.com/a/dJtpWgro)
     - Since this is your first time, you would need to pick an identifier (please choose your email!).
 If you cannot find it, you can press skip for now and make a private post on Piazza with your GitHub username and USC email.
     - You will turn in all Programming Assignments by pushing code to repositories like this.
 + **We will NOT provide a test suite before the due date for this homework**.
 You will need to test the coding questions yourself with your own test programs.
 This should cause you to a.) appreciate the importance of testing, b.) consider the kinds of test cases you should write (i.e. if none of your test cases exercise a particular set of code in your implementation then you probably need to write more tests), c.)
-What common tasks related to testing would be useful to reuse and why there are testing frameworks like the one we will use in this class, `gtest`.
-(Don't worry, we'll cover `gtest` in lab soon!)
+What common tasks related to testing would be useful to reuse and why there are testing frameworks like the one we will use in this class.

 ## General Advice